Stalin reconstitutes state minorities commission

 Chennai: Tamil Nadu Chief Minister M.K.
-Stalin has reconstituted the state minority commission and has posted the former Congress legislator, S. Peter Alphonse as its chairman.
+Stalin has reconstituted the state minorities commission and has posted the former Congress legislator, S. Peter Alphonse as its chairman.

 Peter Alphonse is a three-term legislator who got elected from the Tenkasi constituency in the years 1989 and 1991 and later from the Kadayanallur constituency in 2002, an official statement said on Tuesday.